 You can override the read-only file-system restriction for specific paths using the

 ReadWritePaths directive.
 However, you can make things even more secure by creating a fake temporary file system and only mapping the required directories to it.
-This will act as a whitelist of read-write paths.
+This will act as an allow-list of read-write paths.

 The following example configuration for OpenSMTPD demonstrates this approch:

 By now, you’re probably wondering how to identify the above list of directories.
 It may be different in your configuration!
 I’ll walk you through the process for the

 /etc (configuration) directory.